ccoombsesmail/TeePublicCodeChallenge/README.md

   Depending on the real-world constraints, the number of option categories could be considered constant.
 For example, in the data set given, O = 3.

   Adding a product to the HashMap is O(2^O)

+  If the number of product options categories exceeds ~ 20, the processing could begin to take a while.